 About this Campaign

-To combat this problem, Bay Area cities are moving to end the sale of all flavored tobacco products, including flavored e-cigarettes, cigars and menthol cigarettes.
+- End the sale of all flavored tobacco products, including flavored e-cigarette products, cigars and menthol cigarettes

 Listen: Oakland Radio Spot